 - Inclusive Business

-Mountain Hazelnuts is expected to involve 15,000 farmer households, mostly located in Bhutan’s poorer eastern regions.
+The project is expected to reach 15,000 farmer households, most located in Bhutan’s poorer eastern regions.
 Farmers will grow hazelnuts to generate income on degraded, unused land, which would otherwise be left barren.
-Farmers cannot replace existing crops with hazelnuts which makes the income derived from the hazelnut harvest entirely incremental.
-These additional hazelnut earnings are projected to eventually double the household incomes of a large portion of participating farmer households, translating into a project impact for approximately 15% of Bhutan’s population.
+Farmers cannot replace existing crops with hazelnuts, which makes the income derived from hazelnuts entirely incremental.
+These additional earnings from hazelnuts sales are projected to eventually double the household income of a large portion of participating farmers.
+Including all